theobald-software/kb.theobald-software.github.io/content/_xtract-is/step-by-step-ssis-migration.md

 permalink: /:collection/:path
 weight: 99
 ---
-Step-by-step instructions for migrating SSIS 2008/2012 packages to SSIS 2017

 To upgrade to the current SQL Server version, existing SSIS packages must be converted and integrated into the new SQL Server 2017 environment in a specific order.